bryanthankins/vim-aspnetide/doc/aspnetide.txt

    Find a solution file for the project and build.
 Errors shown in quickfix.
 Function mapped to <leader>ab

 :ASPAltFile                                     *:ASPAltFile*
    Navigate to alternate files (ASPX <-> code-behind).
 It will detect whether it's running in a webforms or MVC app.
 In webforms mode, it will jump between the view and code-behind files.
 In MVC mode it will jump between Controller and View template.
-Function mapped to <leader>af
+Function mapped to <leader>af or <leader>aw to open in a new window.

 :ASPRun                                         *:ASPRun*
    Run app in local webserver and navigate to selected page.
 Function mapped